mikepsinn/think-bynumbers-jekyll/_posts/2016-04-11-financial-sector-costs-us-more-than-all.md

     </p>

     <p>
-      Note another year in history when it peaked, 1929. &nbsp;At that time, many of the country&#8217;s resources were shifted to this low-employee, unproductive sector. &nbsp;It was followed by a decade of unemployment and economic stagnation. &nbsp;This would suggest that it may be unwise for the government to fuel this bloating if they wish to avoid another lost decade.
+      Note another year in history when it peaked, 1929. &nbsp;At that time, many of the country's resources were shifted to this low-employee, unproductive sector. &nbsp;It was followed by a decade of unemployment and economic stagnation. &nbsp;This would suggest that it may be unwise for the government to fuel this bloating if they wish to avoid another lost decade.
     </p>

     <p>